findasifrahman/ang7matWebApiEx/ClientApp/README.md

-# angularcore2
+# ang7matWebApiEx

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0. web api is used as the backend and Sql server express database is used.
+In the frontend Latest material design is used.

+This is an example project with angular and web api with material design.
+The following service and components are used for this project

+    1) Login component
+    2) Product Componet
+ Services:
+    1) File Upload Service
+    2) Auth Service with json Web token

 ## Development server